setiQuest/ML4SETI/README.md

 In order to view this repository in its state on July 31, 2017 at the conclusion of the code challenge, please [browse at tag 1.1.0](https://github.com/setiQuest/ML4SETI/tree/1.1.0).

+### New Version of `ibmseti` Python package.

+The `ibmseti` Python package is useful to read the simulated data sets in this code challenge (as well as the real SETI data availabe via the SETI@IBMCloud project).

+Version `1.0.5` supports only Python 2.6 and is the still the latest stable release.
+It can be installed with `pip install ibmseti`.

+Version `2.0.0.dev5` supports both Python 2.6 and 3.5.
+You can install this by explicitly stating the version number `pip install ibmseti==2.0.0.dev5`

 ## Introduction